Still So Much Left of Life to Be Enjoyed

 Going Through the Motions of Living

 Of course, by now, we seem to have become veterans in this struggle with often maddening predictability of our life which has become one huge routine.
-For example, a paperback novel may do, and there is always something to watch on the TV.
-If our kids allow us, we can even meddle a bit with their "situation", offering our wisdom and pretending that they appreciate it.
+For example, a paperback novel may do, and there is always something to watch on TV.
+If our kids allow us, we can even meddle a bit with their "situation", offering our wisdom while they are pretending to appreciate it.

 That combination of kids, novels, TV, and gossiping allows us to escape from our own life into someone else's where there is more going on.
+If not more, then at least another version of boring, not our own.
 Not to forget the good, old apothecary---our fridge, which always has a ready balsam for our boredom, anger, sadness, fears, and just about any other version of those crappy knee-jerk responses to life.

 Well, gone are those mornings in front of our bathroom mirror when we were tempted to send a victorious wink to that image.
 Now it boils down to sticking our tongue out to check how white it is for a possible body's fight with a microbial intruder.